mfractor/mfractor.content/mfractor-for-visual-studios-release/readme.md

 Use all MFractors XAML features in up to 4 XAML files per day and gain view-only access to all our other features such as the image importer, font importer or image manager.

-MFractor Lite is a great way to try out the product before purchasing to our paid version.
+MFractor Lite is a great way to try out the product before purchasing our Professional version.

 ### MFractor Professional